 Add the Milk and Continue to Cook

-Once the sugar syrup reaches 250 F, add the softened butter chunks and the warm milk-cream mixture.
-The temperature should go down about 30 degrees.
+When the syrup reaches 250 F, add the softened butter and warm milk mixture.
+The temperature should drop by about 30 degrees.

-Continue to cook the caramel, stirring constantly so that the bottom does not scorch.
-Cook it until the thermometer reads 244 F, and the caramel is a beautiful dark golden brown.
-This will likely take at least 15 minutes and perhaps more, depending on your stove and pan.Continue to 7 of 10 below.
+Continue to cook the caramel, stirring constantly, until the thermometer reads 244 F. The caramel should be a beautiful deep golden brown color.
+This process might take 15 minutes or longer, depending on your stove and pan.Continue to 7 of 10 below.

 07 of 10

-Once the caramel reaches 244 F, remove the saucepan from the heat and immediately pour the caramel into the prepared 9x9 pan.
+When the caramel reaches 244 F, remove the saucepan from the heat and immediately pour the caramel into the prepared 9 x 9-inch pan.
 Do not scrape any candy from the bottom of the saucepan.

 08 of 10